adambard/learnxinyminutes-docs/bc.html.markdown

 # This is also a (one-line) comment! (in GNU bc)
 /*1.
 Variables*/
 ```
 Enjoy this simple calculator!
-For further reading, you can refer to [https://en.wikipedia.org/wiki/Bc_(programming_language)|the wikipedia page for bc]
+For further reading, you can refer to [https://en.wikipedia.org/wiki/Bc_(programming_language)](the wikipedia page for bc)